Gustavo Carvajal

-Gustavo Carvajal (born 17 June 2000) is a Colombian football player who plays as midfielder for América de Cali.
+Gustavo Carvajal (born 17 June 2000) is a Colombian football player who plays as midfielder.

 A native of Cauca Department, Carvajal began playing club football with América de Cali.
 Former goalkeeping coach Otoniel Quintana brought Carvajal to América.
 He made his competitive debut for the club in February 2018, before joining Levante UD's B team on loan in July 2020.